San Diego's First Superhero

 While Dennis’ childhood dream faded with time, his fascination never did.
 America was waking up to the notion that superhumans were here to stay, and that the world would be a very different place with them in it.
 Unable to become a superhero directly, Dennis did the next best thing he could think of, becoming a police officer in the San Diego Police Department.

 Unfortunately, not everyone in the emerging superhuman population was interested in truth and justice.
 In the autumn of 1962, San Diego got its first ever superhuman, the notorious criminal calling himself The Electric Death.
 With his array of deadly lightning weapons, The Electric Death enacted a crime spree that left all of San Diego checking their bank accounts and deposit boxes.

 Young Officer Dougherty was among one of the officers to respond to these robberies, and for attempting to stop the masked criminal, he was blasted with a beam from an electrical ‘death ray’.
 Dennis dropped to the ground, seemingly dead.

 However, Dennis had more life in him than anyone knew.
-He was actually part of the new generation of Metahumans’ a dormant AGM Metahuman, his powers awaiting a near-death experience to awaken.
+He was actually part of the new generation of Metahumans; a dormant AGM Metahuman, his potential for powers waiting for a near-death experience to awaken them.
 After Dennis’ ‘miraculous recovery’ in the hospital, he discovered that he could absorb and store electrical energy, projecting it back out from his hands as lightning bolts!

 Imbued with ‘strange powers’ from the ‘mysterious energies’ of Electric Death’s ray gun, Dennis knew that he must use his powers for the good of his city.
 He put together a costume, and became Super Bolt, the Electric Protector of San Diego!